 For the purposes of this research, this expansive definition will only exclude

-a) unaltered or non-ritualised natural objects like botanical or animal specimens
+a) unaltered or non-ritualized natural objects like botanical or animal specimens

 b) texts and photographs via mechanical production

-Manuscripts, photographs, and hand-made maps of peculiar relevance to an understanding of inventoried objects will be included as archival references.
+Manuscripts, photographs, and hand-made maps of particluar relevance to an understanding of inventoried objects will be included as archival references.